ayai-ai/ayai-deploy/README.md

 When you are done with development, switch to wherever you checked out ayai-deploy and run `vagrant halt`.
 This will turn off the Vagrant virtual machine and prevent it from hogging any resources.

 The reason we chose to do this was to keep dependencies across multiple platforms synchronized and since there are CORS issues with running a web server/app server on two different domains.
 This, of course, can be circumvented, but has been left as an exercise to the reader.

+## Instructions for small-scale testing

+When testing small changes, you can run the servers without Vagrant.
+Launching the servers should be quicker in this case.
+However, when the server is run outside of Vagrant, the admin interface (which provides account creation, character creation, and editing game objects) will not work.

+You can run a limited version of the back-end server with `sbt run`, from your IDE, instead of running the server in Vagrant.

+You can run the front-end with the instructions in that repository’s README.
+Basically, just `python run.py` to statically serve those files.